 In those with CD, eating gluten causes the immune system to attack the cells in the small intestine.
 Damage to the finger-like microvilli in your intestines prevents the absorption of nutrients, which can lead to further conditions and illnesses (1).

-This article is part one in a series of three, providing an overview of CD in addition to symptoms and diagnosis.
+This article is part one in a series of four, providing an overview of CD in addition to symptoms and diagnosis.
 For more information, check out 3 Steps to a Gluten-Free Kitchen, Eating Out Gluten Free, and Top 4 Apps to Navigate Gluten Free.

 CD is an immune response triggered by gluten and it develops due to a combination of factors.

 Gluten is a protein found in the grassy grains wheat, barley, and rye.
 Gluten provides structure and shape to bread, ferments to make beer and vinegar, and enhances flavors or thickens in a variety of products such as soy sauce, salad dressings, and ice cream.

 Three factors influence the development of CD.

 People with CD carry one or both of the human leukocyte antigen (HLA) markers, DQ2 and DQ8.

 This doesn’t mean you automatically get CD if you have these genes.
 Approximately 30% of the population also carry these genes and do not have CD.
 It does mean that you carry the genetic coding necessary to develop it, and thus are more susceptible (2).

 North Africa has the highest rate of CD reported worldwide, with higher-than-expected frequency also reported in the Middle East and Asia (3).

 Gluten exposure must occur for CD to develop.